Do Go On - 425 - The WWI Christmas Truce

 Ice cold.

-That's going out to the Poets Arey.
+I was going out to the Poitareia.

-Finally, in East Timor, in 1999,
+Finally, in East Timor in 1999,

-100 years after their soldiers and ladies' myth
+100 years after their soldiers in late.

 The Australian troops were treated to another explosion.

-The rock and roll explosion of John Farnham, Kylie Minogue, and the living end.
+The rock and roll explosion of John Farnham, Kylie Minogue and the Living End.

-What a group!
+What a group.

 It's an interesting mix.